mjkoster/interfaces/draft-ietf-core-interfaces.md

 A set of collection types is defined for organizing resources for discovery, and for various forms of bulk interaction with resource sets using typed embedding links.

-Interface descriptions may be used in the composition of Function Sets and Profiles.
-Function Sets and Profiles are described and an example is given of a sensor and actuator device profile using Function Sets composed from the interface descriptions described in this document.

 This document first defines the concept of collection interface descriptions.
 It then defines a number of generic interface descriptions that may be used in contrained environments.
 Several of these interface descriptions utilise collections.
-The interface descriptions are then used by the function sets.

 Whilst this document assumes the use of CoAP {{RFC7252}}, the REST interfaces described can also be realized using HTTP {{RFC7230}}.